Actix is a Rust actor framework.

 trait.
 It provides several different ways of creating actors, for details check docs.

-methods of the Actor trait.
+You can implement started, stopping and stopped methods of the Actor trait.

-gets called when actor starts and stopping
+started gets called when actor starts and stopping when actor finishes.

 Check API documentation